 I am sure this question has gone through your mind, as it has done mine too.
 On balance, I would rather do something that has some positive effect rather than nothing at all and the evidence that I can find does show that fabric face masks are better than nothing and in particular they prevent transmission from the wearer to other people.
 However, fabric face masks are not N95 masks or certified PPE.
 What they do serve is to remind us not to touch our faces (for me this is like being in the operating theatre with gloves, gown and face mask = don’t touch anything to keep sterility).
-They are designed to be used when N-95 respirator masks or formal surgical masks are not required or are not available.
+They are designed to be used when N95 or respirator masks or formal surgical masks are not required or are not available.
 I think we are at that situation NOW!
 There are more and more reports of countries (Austria) and cities (New York and Los Angeles) requesting or requiring people to wear masks or at least cover their mouth and nose when going outside.

 The masks I make will not stop you catching COVID-19 or any other respiratory virus but it is likely it will REDUCE the risk of you potentially spreading it unwittingly by containing coughs and sneezes (it is unknown how many carry the virus without symptoms but it is thought to be a high percertage), and also reducing the inhalation of large airborne droplets and reducing the amount that you touch your face which are the main ways that COVID-19 is spread and caught.
 This is not an item of PPE or medical equipment.
 They are meant to help block large-particle droplets, splashes, sprays or splatter that may contain germs (viruses and bacteria), keeping it from reaching your mouth and nose.
 As vets we need to reduce the amount of human-grade protective equipment we use to free this up for those that really need it in the NHS and, as vets, we have a much lower risk of giving anything to our patients or catching something from them.
 I recommend you wear this mask with eye protection such as safety specs or goggles like what we use for dental treatments (I use my jewellery making safety specs – that is what is on the moai model) or face shields if you can make or buy them.

-The problem is that most research on the use of face masks has focused on protecting the wearing from getting something (in this case a virus) rather than protecting the wider population from excreters of the virus who are often asymptomatic.
+The problem is that most research on the use of face masks has focused on protecting the wearing from getting something (in this case a virus) rather than protecting the wider population from excreters of the virus who are often asymptomatic i.e. transmission.
 These tests often are using fine sprays directed at masks and testing the air the face side of the mask – not real world scenarios.
 We know in these circumstances that respirators or N95 masks are needed to give high protection but these need to be fitted for the individual.
 Surgical masks give some protection but they still don’t stop all viruses getting through.
 This is a very good summary from Standford Medical.
 There is good evidence that tightly woven cotton fabric (like a pillowcase) was pretty good and would capture 61-69% of 1-micron particles, which is smaller than what we produce when we cough or sneeze.

 Many hospitals around the world – Canada, USA, Belgium – are asking people to make them fabric masks.
 These are not for use by frontline healthcare professionals, but to put on people recovering from COVID-19 to try to reduce the amount of virus they spread around – for approved visitors and discharged patients – and also to reduce the transmission of COVID-19 from asymptomatic carriers to others.

 Research paper in the Disaster Medicine and Public Health Preparedness journal, published by Cambridge University Press, titled ‘Testing the Efficacy of Homemade Masks: Would They Protect in an Influenza Pandemic?’